The Slow Demise of Barnes & Noble - Slashdot

 If brick and mortar book stars were going to survive, the needed to switch over to some sort of print on demand system like the Espresso Book Machine that could spit out any book a customer might want in an hour.

-High Prices Bring Doom (Score:2)
+High Prices Bring Doom (Score:1)

 Thankfully, we still...
 (Score:2)